Benjamin Anyene

 Benjamin Chukwudum Nnamdi Anyene (8 June 1951 – 29 December 2019) was a Nigerian physician, microbiologist, politician and public health reformer.
-He served as a Commissioner for Health in Anambra State from 2000 to 2003.
+He served as the Commissioner for Health in Anambra State from 2000 to 2003.

-He was very influential in ensuring that the Nigerian National Health Bill was signed into law and was at the forefront in demanding its full implementation.
+He was influential in ensuring that the Nigerian National Health Bill was signed into law and was at the forefront in demanding its full implementation.

 Personal life

-Dr Benjamin Anyene was married to Lady Ngozi K., and they have four children.
+Dr. Anyene was married to Lady Ngozi K. Anyene.
+They have four children.

 Positions and committees

-Dr. Benjamin Anyene was a health activist, a reformer, a visionary and a passionate advocate for Nigeria's health sector.
-He was the Chairman of the National Immunization Financing Task Force Team (NIFT).

-He was also the chairman, Health Sector Reform Coalition (HSRC).
+Dr. Anyene was a health activist, reformer, visionary, and advocate for Nigeria's health sector.
+He was the Chairman of the National Immunization Financing Task Force Team (NIFT) and was the Chairman of the Health Sector Reform Coalition (HSRC).

 He was a board member and Chairman Board Technical Committee, National Primary Health Care Development Agency between 2001 and 2015.
 He led the development and advocacy for the passage of the National Health Bill by the National Assembly and its executive assent by Former President Goodluck Jonathan in 2014.

-He served as the National Policy/Immunization Advisor between 2008 and 2014, DFID and Norwegian Government program for Revitalizing Routine Immunization and Maternal Newborn and Child Health in Northern Nigeria.
+Between 2008 and 2014, Dr. Anyene served as the National Policy/Immunization Advisor, a DFID and Norwegian Government program for Revitalizing Routine Immunization and Maternal Newborn and Child Health in Northern Nigeria.

 He also served as the Vice Chairman of the White Ribbon Alliance Nigeria for Safe Motherhood, and was a member of the Nigeria Academy of Science Vaccines and Immunization Committee.

-He was pivotal as a member of the Iwuanyanwu committee that raised funds for Nigeria's first participation in the 1994 USA FIFA Football world cup tournament.
+He fulfilled the duties of a member of the Iwuanyanwu committee that raised funds for Nigeria's first participation in the 1994 USA FIFA Football world cup tournament.